 In March 2022, the FASB issued ASU 2022-02, Financial Instruments-Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures.
 The amendments in this update eliminate the Troubled Debt Restructuring ("TDR") recognition and measurement guidance for creditors and, instead, require that an entity evaluate whether the modification represents a new loan or a continuation of an existing loan.
 The amendments also enhance existing disclosure requirements and introduce new requirements related to certain modifications of receivables made to borrowers experiencing financial difficulty.
 Additionally, these amendments require that an entity disclose current-period gross write-offs by year of origination for financing receivables and net investment in leases within the scope of Subtopic 326-20.
 The guidance is effective for entities that have adopted ASU 2016-13 Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326) for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, though early adoption is permitted.
-We do not currently expect to early adopt this standard and are in the process of assessing this standard and its impact on our accounting and disclosures.
+We do not expect this guidance to have a material impact on our Consolidated Financial Statements and related disclosures upon adoption.
+We do not currently plan to early adopt this standard.

 In June 2022, the FASB issued ASU 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions.
 The amendments in this update affect all entities that have investments in equity securities measured at fair value that are subject to a contractual sale restriction and clarify that a contractual restriction on the sale of an equity security is not considered part of the unit of account of the equity security and, therefore, is not considered in measuring fair value.
 The amendments also clarify that an entity cannot, as a separate unit of account, recognize and measure a contractual sale restriction.
-Additionally, the amendments require the following disclosures for equity securities subject to contractual sale restrictions: the fair value of equity securities subject to contractual sale restrictions; the fair value of equity securities subject to contractual sale restrictions, and the circumstances that could cause a lapse in the restriction(s).
+Additionally, the amendments require the following disclosures for equity securities subject to contractual sale restriction(s), and the circumstances that could cause a lapse in the restriction(s).
 The amendments in this update do not change the principles of fair value measurement, rather, they clarify those principles when measuring the fair value of an equity security subject to a contractual sale restriction and improve current GAAP by reducing diversity in practice, reducing the cost and complexity in measuring fair value, and increasing comparability of financial information across reporting entities that hold those investments.
 The amendments in this update are effective for public business entities for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years, though early adoption is permitted.
 We do not currently expect to early adopt this standard and are in the process of assessing this standard and its impact on our accounting and disclosures.